sinamics/uavcast/README.md

 ### Copyright and License

-uavcast is provided under the [the 3-Clause BSD License](https://opensource.org/licenses/BSD-3-Clause).
+Uavcast-community is provided under the [the 3-Clause BSD License](https://opensource.org/licenses/BSD-3-Clause).
 All license notes are listed in our documentation.
 [https://docs.uavmatrix.com/5.x/libraries/](https://docs.uavmatrix.com/5.x/libraries/)